 Every TELUS team member is entitled to annual vacation.
 The number of days depends on your years of service.
 The vacation year is from January 1 through December 31.
-Vacation is earned throughout the year, equally over 26 pay periods.
+If you work part-time or job share, your vacation is pro-rated based on your hours of work.

-Please refer to myHR for details on your vacation entitlement.
+Please refer to myHR or your collective agreement for details on your vacation entitlement.